 Livestock Dealer Licensing

-- for immediate resale (reselling livestock within 60 days of purchasing the livestock)
+- Immediate resale (reselling within 60 days of purchase);

-- for or on behalf of a livestock dealer or market
+- On behalf of a livestock dealer or market.

-- The applicant must provide proof of proper bonding, or its equivalent, with the Packers & Stockyards Programs of the United States Department of Agriculture.
+- The applicant must provide proof of proper bonding, or its equivalent, with USDA-GIPSA;

-- The applicant must provide either a signed and dated Affirmation Sheet or a detailed balance sheet.
-The Affirmation Sheet is a statement where the applicant agrees that the total assets of the applicant are greater than the total liabilities.
-The applicant also agrees with the statement on the Affirmation Sheet that the current assets are also greater than the current liabilities.
+- The applicant must provide either a signed and dated Affirmation Letter or a detailed balance sheet.
+An affirmation letter is a statement where the applicant agrees that his/her total assets are greater than his/her total liabilities.

 Dealer license fees are $50 for first-time dealers and $50 for each additional buyer; dealer renewals are $250.
 Market license fees are $700 per market, and $250 per additional buyer.

 Livestock dealers who are already licensed must renew their licenses annually.
 The department sends out renewal notices annually in April.